Anniemorris/power_bi_mock_report/README.md

 Contains customer information including email address and address for each operating region.
 This was a zip folder containing 3 .csv files - it was imported as a folder and the data combined into one query.

 * A new column was created to combine first name and last name to make full name

+### Phase 2 - Creating the Data Model

+A date table had to be created to allow time intelligence analysis with continuous date data covering the whole time period from the earliest Orders[Order Date] to the latest Orders[Shipping Date].

+DESCRIPTION OF  HOW MADE DATE TABLE AND SCREENSHOT OF DAX FORMULA

+Some relationships had to be manually put together in a one-to-many relationship in single filter direction to form the star schema.

+* Products[product_code] to Orders[product_code]
+* Stores[store code] to Orders[Store Code]
+* Customers[User UUID] to Orders[User ID]
+* Dates[date] to Orders[Order Date] - this had to be activated
+* Dates[date] to Orders[Shipping Date]

+A new measures table was created to organise all of my measures and keep them under one table.
+I created an empty table using DAX formula to hold the measures under.
+DAX FORMULA FOR CREATING NEW MEASURES TABLE